-Following Kate Knight’s resignation, Cllr Platts had offered the Greens a power share, on the proviso the council leader remained a Labour councillor.
+Following Kate Knight’s resignation, Councillor Platts offered to share power with the Greens on condition that the council leader remained a Labour councillor.

-But the offer became moot as soon as news of Cllr Brennan’s resignation emerged.
+But the offer became moot as soon as news of Councillor Brennan’s resignation emerged.

-It’s likely the shift in power will happen officially at Thursday’s full council meeting, following a vote of no confidence in Labour, although it is possible an extraordinary council meeting could be called before then.
+It looks likely that the shift in power will happen officially at the full council meeting scheduled for Thursday (23 July) either by agreement or after a vote of no confidence in Labour.

 It is also possible that the change could happen sooner if the council calls an extraordinary council meeting before Thursday.

 LIKE WHAT WE DO?
 HELP US TO DO MORE OF IT BY DONATING HERE.